- I. Statement of Purpose

 - IV.
 Resources

 Access to Records, Consultants and Others.
 In discharging its responsibilities, the Committee shall have full access to any relevant records of the Company and may retain, at the Company’s expense, independent legal counsel and outside consultants to advise the Committee.
 The Committee shall have the authority to engage or terminate any outside consultant it requires to assist it in determining appropriate compensation levels for the Chief Executive Officer and to approve the terms of any such engagement and the fees of any such consultant.
-The Committee may also request that any officer or other employee of the Company, including the Company's senior compensation or human resource executives or General Counsel, the Company's outside counsel or any other person meet with any members of, or consultants to, the Committee, or provide other assistance to the Committee in the discharge of its duties.
+The Committee may also request that any officer or other employee of the Company, including the Company's senior compensation or human resource executives or Chief Legal Officer, the Company's outside counsel or any other person meet with any members of, or consultants to, the Committee, or provide other assistance to the Committee in the discharge of its duties.